Firewall Integration Offline

 - Criticality: 🔥 Critical

-- Impact: Firewall blocklist is not being updated - new threats are not being blocked - Firewall potentially malfunctioning.
+- Impact: Firewall blocklist is not updated; new threats are not blocked; firewall may be malfunctioning.

 Common Root Causes